I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

 The SM7B handles background noise well, has built-in pop filtering, sounds warm and broadcast-quality, and has been the industry standard in radio for 50 years.
 Once a few high-profile podcasters used it, the community followed.
 It's also genuinely excellent.

 Yes.
-The Shure MV7 is the USB/XLR hybrid alternative at $230 — almost identical design, similar sound, works plug-and-play.
+The Shure MV7+ is the USB/XLR hybrid alternative at ~$299 - almost identical design, similar sound, works plug-and-play.
+(The original MV7 has been discontinued.)
 The Rode PodMic at $100 is excellent for budget setups.
-The Electrovoice RE20 at $450 is the professional alternative used by radio stations.
+The Electrovoice RE20 at $449 is the professional alternative used by radio stations.
+The Shure SM58 (~$100) is what Tim Ferriss has used for hundreds of episodes.

 No. The mic is one part of the chain.
 Room acoustics, audio interface quality, and mic technique (how close you sit, how you position it) matter as much or more.
 The Shure SM7B sounds bad in a bad room.
 A $100 Rode PodMic sounds good in a treated room.